Bebo0/pdf-sumry/README.md

 # pdf_sumry
 ## _When you don't have time to read a 500 page pdf_

 This is a Python script that summarizes an entire pdf or a range of its pages.
+You can view example outputs in ./examples.

 ## How to Run
 This project uses pipenv to manage and install its dependencies.
 Ensure you have pipenv installed on your computer.